 A philanthropist and patron of the arts, Catherine Filene Shouse is best remembered for her establishment of Wolf Trap National Park for the Performing Arts.
 It was because of her significant donations of family land in 1961 and 1966, that this one-of-kind center exists today.
 She later funded an amphitheater on the site named the Filene Center, in honor of her Boston retailing family.

-In 1921, Catherine married economist Alvin Dodd, whom she later divorced.
-In 1931, she married Jouett Shouse, a former congressman from Kansas.
+In 1931, she married Jouett Shouse, a former congressperson from Kansas.
 During her residence in the nation’s capital, Shouse became active in Democratic Party politics and was the first woman ever appointed to the Democratic National Committee.
-In 1926, President Coolidge appointed her the first chairwoman of the first federal prison for women.
+In 1926, President Coolidge appointed her the first woman chair of the first federal prison for women.
 There, she used her educational background to establish a job-training program for prisoners.